opengrowingalliance/specifications/v2.0/core/ogsp-core-spec.md

 ### 1.1 Purpose and Scope

-This Core Specification defines the technical architecture and implementation requirements of the Open Growing System Protocol (OGSP).
+This Core Specification defines the technical architecture and implementation requirements of the Open Growing Protocol (OGP).
 It serves as the technical foundation that unifies all domain-specific specifications and provides a comprehensive framework for implementing interoperable growing systems.

 The scope of this document includes:
-- Defining the core technical architecture of OGSP-compliant systems
+- Defining the core technical architecture of OGP-compliant systems
 - Establishing the technical relationships between all domain specifications
 - Providing detailed technical guidance for implementers
-- Specifying the minimum requirements for OGSP compliance
+- Specifying the minimum requirements for OGP compliance
 - Outlining the extension mechanisms for future capabilities

-This specification is intended for hardware manufacturers, software developers, system integrators, and other technical stakeholders implementing OGSP-compliant systems.
+This specification is intended for hardware manufacturers, software developers, system integrators, and other technical stakeholders implementing OGP-compliant systems.

 ### 1.2 Key Concepts

-The OGSP is built on several fundamental concepts that enable interoperability, extensibility, and security across implementations:
+The OGP is built on several fundamental concepts that enable interoperability, extensibility, and security across implementations:

 **Interoperability**: The ability for components from different manufacturers to work together seamlessly.
 This is achieved through standardized interfaces, data formats, and communication protocols.
-Interoperability is the cornerstone of the OGSP, enabling recipe portability and component substitutability.
+Interoperability is the cornerstone of the OGP, enabling recipe portability and component substitutability.

 **Extensibility**: The capacity for the protocol to accommodate new capabilities, technologies, and use cases without breaking existing implementations.
-Extensibility is built into the OGSP through modular design, versioned interfaces, and explicit extension points.
+Extensibility is built into the OGP through modular design, versioned interfaces, and explicit extension points.

-**Security by Design**: Security is integrated into every aspect of the OGSP, not added as an afterthought.
+**Security by Design**: Security is integrated into every aspect of the OGP, not added as an afterthought.
 This includes authentication, authorization, data protection, and secure communication channels.
 The security model is designed to protect both the growing system and the data it generates.

 **Progressive Enhancement**: Basic functionality works everywhere, with enhanced capabilities available where supported.
 This allows for implementations at various resource levels while maintaining compatibility.